dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 When the same conflict happens again in the VMR, the resolution needs to be done again.
 The question is, whether we shouldn't then first flow runtime to VMR before the backflow happens (step 3).

-## Synchronization configuration (cloaking, ...)
+## Synchronization configuration

 Presently, in the VMR-lite, the rules affecting the code synchronization live in the `source-mappings.json` file.
 This file is located in the `dotnet/installer` repository and mapped into the `src/` directory of the VMR.
 That `dotnet/installer` repository is the only point from which we synchronize the code into the VMR.
 When changes are made to installer's `source-mappings.json`, the first next synchronization takes them into account already.
 This is a very handy mechanism as we can react to incoming changes of every individual repository right away.
 For instance, if a new commit of a repository brings in binaries, we can add the cloaking rules in the very same commit and the binaries will never reach the VMR.

-For the full codeflow, it's good to assume we'll want to take advantage of the same mechanism.
-This however means, that we either need to have a mapping file for each repository or we need to have a single mapping file that will be mapped to and shared with every repository.
-It's probably better to separate these and avoid unnecessary conflicts.
-Furthermore, we will want to map additional files or cloak a different set of files when flowing the code back from the VMR.
-This means, we will need to have two sets of rules for every repository.

-Lastly, when performing the synchronization, we will always take the configuration file of the source so that we get flexibility when adding/changing the configuration.
-This proved beneficial in the VMR-lite as we could react to incoming changes right away.
+Going forward to the full code flow, we will remove the `source-mappings.json` file as it won't be needed anymore and we will follow a pattern from the current Maestro dependency flow.
+This means that we keep the configuration outside of what we synchronize - in the BAR database where subscriptions are defined.

 ### Arcade